randym/axlsx/README.md

    - Conditional Formatting completely implemented.
    - refactoring / documentation for Style#add_style
    - added in label rotation for chart axis labels
-   - bugfix to porperly assign style and type info to cells when only partial information is provided in the types/style option
+   - bugfix to properly assign style and type info to cells when only partial information is provided in the types/style option

 - ** April.18.12**: 1.1.1 release
    - bugfix for autowidth calculations across multiple rows